sunnyluthra/woocommerce-gharpay-payment-gateway/readme.txt

 == Description ==

-This is the GharPay payment gateway for WooCommerce.
-Allows you to use GharPay payment gateway with the WooCommerce plugin.
+Finally got some free time to code GharPay payment gateway for WooCommerce.
 Gharpay is a doorstep payment network with a human face.
+For support please visit the following link.

 For Support Please Visit [http://www.mrova.com/?p=1216](http://www.mrova.com/?p=1216)